isomerpages/govtech-im8/pages/About ICT&SS Policy Reform.md

 <div class="row is-multiline">
   <div class="col is-7">
 <p>To support Singapore’s ambition to build a Smart Nation, the Government
-has accelerated its digital transformation efforts.&nbsp;This includes <strong>improving how services are delivered, operations are managed and policies are defined to protect agencies'  ICT&amp;SS assets.</strong> </p>
+has accelerated its digital transformation efforts.&nbsp;This includes <strong>improving how services are delivered, operations are managed and policies are defined to protect agencies'  infocomm technology and smart system (ICT&amp;SS) assets.</strong> </p>

   </div>
   <div class="col is-5"><img style="width: 100%;" height="auto" width="100%" alt="illustration of 2 business user and improvement in productivity" src="/images/img_about_kv.png"></div>